spirosgkogkas/ATM-Simulator/README.md

      until you provide an existing bank ID or enter Q or Q.
 2. Register
    - [Bank-ID] To register you should provide a unique ID if the ID already exists you will get redirected back to the main menu.
-   - [PIN] You can provide anything for the Pin at the moment
+   - [PIN] The PIN must be between to 4-20 length

 **User Menu**